 Boarding Requirements for Dogs

 Current Rabies Vaccine, Kennel Cough Vaccine, Distemper Vaccine and a negative fecal sample within the year.
 Please bring your pet's food with them to eat while they board as switching their diet can cause GI upset.
 We supply the dishes, blankets and TLC!
-Dogs are individually walked a minimum 3 times per day.
+Dogs are individually walked a minimum 3 times per day unless other requests have been made.

 Boarding Requirements for Cats